Photo of Bhante Sujato.

 Mon–Fri11am, cnr.
 Wigram + Marion St., Harris Park

-Sat/SunNo set almsround
+Sat/SunNo almsround

-Monday to Fridays only.
+On weekdays, Bhante Sujato walks for alms-food (piṇḍapāta) in Harris Park.
+Come along and put some food in the bowl!
+This is Monday to Friday only.
 Corner of Wigram and Marion streets, Harris Park, outside the Post Office around 11:00am.

 Almsround FAQ